github/docs/data/reusables/actions/actions-group-concurrency.md

 When a concurrent job or workflow is queued, if another job or workflow using the same concurrency group in the repository is in progress, the queued job or workflow will be `pending`.

-Any previously pending job or workflow in the concurrency group will be canceled.
-To also cancel any currently running job or workflow in the same concurrency group, specify `cancel-in-progress: true`.
+Any previously pending job or workflow in the concurrency group can be canceled.
+To cancel any currently running job or workflow in the same concurrency group, specify `cancel-in-progress: true`.

 ### Examples: Using concurrency and the default behavior